cloud-ark/kubeplus/docs/kubeplus-components.rst

 Above annotations need to be defined on the Custom Resource Definition (CRD) YAMLs of Operators in order to make Custom Resources discoverable and usable by Platform engineers.

 KubePlus adds these annotations to the CRD for the new API that is registered via ``ResourceComposition``.
 But the annotations are general and can be used with any Operator/CRD.
-Here are some examples of using these annotations.
+Here are some examples of using these annotations on community Operators.

 **Moodle Operator**